ansys/pymotorcad/doc/source/getting_started/index.rst

 Python module
 --------------
-The ``ansys.motorcad.core`` package currently supports Python Python 3.7 through Python 3.10 on Windows.
+The ``ansys.motorcad.core`` package currently supports Python 3.7 through Python 3.10 on Windows.

 Install the latest release from
 `PyPi <pymotorcad_pypi_>`_ with: